nfour/lirc/readme.md

 screenshot_to_be_taken_and_put_here

 ### State of development
 A few features are not stable, incomplete or not yet implimented.
-I do, however, intend to polish this project.

 - The web interface could use input commands for IRC interactivity, such as joining channels etc. This I believe I may expand into a full IRC client app, with a sidebar channel/dialog tree for each connected bot.
 Saving configuration, joined channels, keys etc. may pose a design structure issue in that each bot would require an eggdrop-esque .chan file, for meta info like that for persistance between restarts.
 - IRC Protocol filtering, formatting etc. could be fleshed out.
 Most of the main IRC codes/commands are delt with, but they could be parsed more thoroughly.
 To elaborate, it's mostly down to parsing the raw IRC string into usable parts and also creating documentation for what perameters are avaliable from each IRC command.